 - Pedestrians crossing non-residential, multi-lane roadways

-A total of twenty-one pedestrians were killed in 2013, continuing an alarming trend over the years.
+A total of twenty-four pedestrians were killed in 2014.
+Let's say that again for emphasis, two dozen pedestrians were killed in San Jose in 2014.
+This trend has continueed at an alarming rate over the years.
 In most of these cases the pedestrian was jaywalking or crossing mid-block rather than crossing the street at an intersection where signal lights or other control devices were present.

 Over the past several years, alcohol and/or narcotic influence of either the driver of the vehicle or the pedestrian have played a role in a significant number of the deaths.
 These unfortunate and preventable incidents are occurring in all areas of the City, however, the majority of fatalities appear to be occurring on busier multi-lane roadways as compared to residential streets.
 A high percentage of the accidents occurred during darkness.
 Inattention of pedestrians also seems to be a very prevalent factor when examining these accidents.